kingborehaha/Elden-Ring-Spirit-Battler/README.md

 ## Updates
 ### v1.2.0
-- Added summon backup system, which lates you save and load backups that retain spirit battler data.
+- Added summon backup system, which lets you save and load spirit battler data to json files.
-- Added user config that saves settings.
+- Added config file that saves settings.
 - Fixed not being able to disable "Enable Resummoning" and "Expand Summon Areas" options.
 ### v1.1.0
 - Fixed default stat scaling level effects not being removed from human NPCs.